proofcarryingdata/zupass/packages/lib/gpcircuits/README.md

 Pre-compiled artifacts for these circuits at various sizes are published in the [`@pcd/proto-pod-gpc-artifacts`](https://github.com/proofcarryingdata/snark-artifacts/tree/pre-release/packages/proto-pod-gpc) package.
 They are stored in a dedicated repo due to their size.
-See the READMEs in that repo for instructions on compiling an deploying a new version.
+See the READMEs in that repo for instructions on compiling and deploying a new version.

 In this package you'll also find scripts to generate your own artifacts for a custom circuit family: